expectedparrot/edsl/docs/index.rst

 Common use cases include:

 Data labeling and cleaning
-   Design tasks that involve labeling or cleaning data through questionsa, and then use language models to generate responses in formatted datasets.
+   Design tasks that involve labeling or cleaning data through questions, and then use language models to generate responses in formatted datasets.
 See `examples <https://docs.expectedparrot.com/en/latest/notebooks/data_labeling_example.html>`_.

 Market research
    Administer surveys to gather insights on consumer preferences, behaviors, and trends.
 Simulate customer personas with AI agents and analyze their responses.
 See `examples <https://docs.expectedparrot.com/en/latest/notebooks/yoga_studio_name_survey.html>`_.